FEASTorg/pyCRUMBS/README.md

 # pyCRUMBS

-pyCRUMBS is the Python implementation of the CRUMBS protocol for use on Raspberry Pi.
+pyCRUMBS is the Python implementation of the CRUMBS protocol for use with Raspberry Pi as the leader.